openvinotoolkit/geti-sdk/README.md

 4. Then run `pip install .` to install the package.

-5. you want to make changes to the package, or want to keep it up to date with the latest code changes in the repository.
+5. Alternatively you can install the package in editable mode using `pip install -e .`, this is useful in case you want to make changes to the package, or want to keep it up to date with the latest code changes in the repository.

 > **NOTE**: sc-api-tools needs `python==3.8` to run.
 Python 3.9 will work on Linux
 > systems, but unfortunately not on Windows yet since not all required packages are